Amkette EvoTV

-EvoTV is a range of digital media players developed by Amkette that brings internet and web2.0 features to the television.
+EvoTV is a range of digital media players developed by Amkette that brings internet and Web 2.0 features to the television.
 EvoTV was envisioned to be a substitute to the growing range of Smart TVs in the market.
 Instead of replacing complete television sets to get Internet-based features users could just connect an EvoTV and get the same features at a much lower cost.
 EvoTV is based on the Android operating system, can connect to the internet wirelessly, and can stream local, network and internet media and audio files.
 Once connected users can access Android Playstore Apps using EvoTV on their television.
 The first EvoTV was launched in the middle of 2012 and received many positive reviews and awards.
 In 2013 Amkette EvoTV won the NDTV Gadget Award for the Best Consumer Electronic.
 In 2014 two news versions of EvoTV were introduced bringing the total variants to five.

 As of 2022 the Web site evotv.amkette.com was dead, and the search term "EvoTV" found no matches on the Amkette Web site.